 Notice the current market price for both exchanges.
 The price for 1 ETH on Gemini is 0.03769 BTC, while the price on Coinbase Pro is 0.03767 BTC.
 Therefore, an arbitrage opportunity exists by purchasing BTC on Coinbase Pro and immediately selling it on Gemini.
 Executing this trade correctly would net a profit on the spread, reaching 0.00002 BTC.

 Simple vs. Triangular Cryptocurrency Arbitrage: Understanding the Difference

 While there are a variety of arbitrage trading strategies throughout financial markets, the two most common in the cryptocurrency industry are simple and triangular arbitrage.

 Simple arbitrage is exactly how it sounds, simple.
-Most of what has already been discussed relates to simple arbitrage, which involves a straight buy and sell order across exchanges or across assets.
+Most of what has already been discussed relate to simple arbitrage, which involves straight buy and sell orders across exchanges or assets.

 Let’s look at another example scenario:

 - The asking price for Bitcoin on exchange A is $34,875

 - The bid price for Bitcoin on exchange B is $35,000

 If you purchase Bitcoin at the asking price on exchange A, you can immediately sell it on exchange B for a $125 profit.
 Note that you might not see such a big difference between the bid and ask price across markets.
 Instead, simple arbitrage opportunities often exist when prices differ only marginally and when a large enough volume is traded, producing sizable profits for the trader.